getsentry/rfcs/text/0071-continue-trace-over-process-boundaries.md

 ## Existing trace propagation mechanism

 Trace propagation is: giving trace information from one service (the first service, or head of trace) to a second service, so that the second service can create transactions that are attached to the trace created in the first service.
-In most cases the trace information is propagated through three HTTP headers (`sentry-trace`, `baggage` and `tracestate`).
+In most cases the trace information is propagated through two HTTP headers (`sentry-trace` and `baggage`).
-A few integrations (for example job queues) use queue specific meta data fields for propagating trace information. (but those implementations only propagate `sentry-trace` and `tracestate`, NOT `baggage` so some information is lost here.)
+A few integrations (for example job queues) use queue specific meta data fields for propagating trace information. (but those implementations only propagate `sentry-trace` and maybe the legacy `tracestate` that will be rmeoved, but NOT `baggage` so some information is lost here.)
 The trace information can also be injected into rendered HTML as a <meta> HTML tag.

 See Appendix A if you want to know how this works in the Python SDK.